Anger as council confirms care home closures

 Labour's opposition group leader Joan Dixon said the council "effectively moving away from the care home market" would "encourage private operators to increase prices".

-Derbyshire County Council has said it is one of the last local authorities in the country to own and run a significant number of residential care homes.
+The council has said it is one of the last local authorities in the country to own and run a significant number of residential care homes.

-The council added there is adequate specialist provision of homes throughout the county, providing good quality care, and that "many, if not all, of the homes" currently run by the council could well be transferred to private operators.
+The council added there was adequate specialist provision of homes throughout the county, providing good quality care, and that "many, if not all, of the homes" currently run by the council could well be transferred to private operators.

-She told the BBC the council has had "significant interest" from the private sector to take on the running of the homes - many under a dual registration providing nursing and residential care."
+She told the BBC the council has had "significant interest" from the private sector to take on the running of the homes - many under a dual registration providing nursing and residential care.

 Which care homes and day centres are closing?